rrrodzilla/rusty_paseto/readme.md

  the key and value of the claim you want to validate so you can implement any validation logic you choose.

- Let's see how we can validate our tokens only contain universes with prime numbers:
+ Let's see how we can validate our tokens only contain universe values with prime numbers:
  ```rust
  // use a default token builder with the same PASETO version and purpose
  let token = PasetoBuilder::<V4, Local>::default()